HSLUDEM/DEM_Documentation/docs/source/tutorials/tutorial_1.rst

 - *Thermal energy storage* (TES) introduces decentralised storage systems operated in conjunction with individual heat pumps.

 Only technology parameters that deviate from default values must be specified.
-Create the :ref:`technologies configuration file <technologies_config_file>` as follows:
+Create the :ref:`technologies configuration file <technologies_config_file>` with the following content and place it in ``project_dir/config/config_files``:

 .. code-block:: yaml